BrianHicks/elm-cli/FIGHTME.md

 Why?
 Compare these examples:

 - Subcommands as subcommands: `git commit` and `git diff` do different things, and have clearly established boundaries.
   A plain invocation of `git` can list them all.
 - Flags as subcommands: `gpg --encrypt`  and `gpg --sign` do completely different things and have no established boundaries.
   All modes of `gpg` share a huge set of sometimes mutually exclusive flags.

+#### Exceptions

-`--help` gets an exception since it's existed as a special (and importantly, *consistent*) mode across commands since the days of yore.
+`--help` gets a pass since it's existed as a special (and *consistent*) mode across commands since the days of yore.

 ### Short Flags